How is the Aquarium responding to COVID-19?

 Can I bring food into the Aquarium?

 Food and beverages obtained outside the Aquarium are not allowed inside Aquarium buildings; however, there are picnic tables and benches outside the Aquarium if you choose to bring your own food.
 Touch-free water bottle refill stations are available for use throughout our campus.
 Guests are encouraged to bring their own water bottles.
-Guests with food allergy concerns can contact us at 410-576-8745.
+Guests with food allergy concerns or those with dietary restrictions or requirements can contact us at 410-576-8745.

 What happens if I am running late for my entry time printed on my ticket?